sneakysneakk/hubspot-exercise/submission.md

 Wouldn't like to manipulate the data that much client side

+Close menu by clicking out

+Debounce the search field

 ## How did you deviate from the directions, if at all, and why?